 The Badlands

-Last minute studying for their Junior Ranger review
+Last minute studying for their Junior Ranger review by the Park Ranger at Badlands |

 In case anyone is thinking they just hand out these badges if you answer a few questions, the review by the Park Rangers at the different national parks is different from ranger to ranger, but each one is very thorough to make sure the junior ranger has completed everything they are supposed to.
 In many cases the ranger will ask additional questions to make sure they understand what they learned.